Accept & Reject Statement-Based Uncertainty Models: Linear Lower Previsions

 This is a maximal model (cf. Proposition~\ref{prop:maximalncmods}).
 The model associated with $\pr$ under the second interpretation is

 The second interpretation leads to a model that is less committal than the one resulting from the first interpretation.\footnote{ \Citet{Wagner-2007-Smith-Walley} argues for the second interpretation by pointing out that it avoids vulnerability to a weak Dutch book \citep[cf.][]{Shimony-1955}.
-The commitments implied by the different models associated with both interpretations---$\linGs_{\eqrvf{\pr}}\union\linGs_{\gtrrvf{\pr}}$ versus $\linGs_{\gtrrvf{\pr}}$---make the reason for this explicit. } To not record any commitments the agent might not have wanted to make when specifying the prevision, we continue with the second interpretation.
+The commitments implied by the different models associated with both interpretations---$\linGs_{\eqrvf{\pr}}\union\linGs_{\gtrrvf{\pr}}$ versus $\linGs_{\gtrrvf{\pr}}$---make the reason for this explicit. } (As $\linGs_\gtrdot\subset\linGs_{\gtrrvf{\pr}}$, we see that this does not depend on the difference in restrictions imposed on $\bgM$.)
+To not record any commitments the agent might not have wanted to make when specifying the prevision, we continue with the second interpretation.

 What is the background model associated with the set~$\prs$ of all coherent previsions on~$\linGs$?
 At face value, this question asks what assessment is shared by every model associated with a coherent prevision; the next proposition answers this: \begin{proposition} The assessment implicit in all models associated with a coherent prevision is $\Intersection_{\pr\in\prs}\otherM_\pr = \dotbgM$. \end{proposition}